tham9500/homework7/README.md

 Due to the size of the picture given by the problem, the picture looks disproportionate.
 I actually only resized the height.

 thanks for copying

+You can view the work at "git clone https://github.com/tham9500/homework7.git"